MorganButerbaugh/Modeling-and-Simulating-Indiana-s-S-7th-Street-Six-Way-Intersection/README.md

 This project was completed using R and ARENA.
+* All .dft files are from the ARENA output.

 To enhance transportation flow at street intersections, it is imperative to establish proper coordination among the signals and traffic lights that manage the flow of traffic